tiagofrepereira2012/xbob.spkrec/README.rst

 * ``DEV: EER = 1.41%``
 * ``EVAL: HTER = 1.56%``

-or also IVector toolchain where Whitening, L-Norm, LDA, WCCN and Cosine scoring or PLDA are applied:
+or also IVector toolchain where Whitening, L-Norm, LDA, WCCN are used like in this example where the score computation is done using Cosine distance:

   .. code-block:: sh